SiddharthShringi/Gitlo/README.md

 ThinkStats2
 ```

-## Get language percentage in each repository
+## Get language percentage of each repository
 Use the ```gitlo languages <username> <reponame>``` command to get language information in repository.
 ```bash
 $ gitlo languages siddharthshringi Song-App